Corporate Governance

 Corporation has a set of Standing Orders which are the rules by which it operates.
 In addition there is a Code of Conduct for Governors, and each committee has clear terms of reference.
 Corporation has adopted a statement on the distinction between governance and management, has adopted the 7 Nolan Principles on Standards in Public Life.

 All members are required to declare financial and other interests, which are held by the Clerk in a Register open to inspection.
 In addition eligibility is confirmed on appointment and annually thereafter.
-Members are also required to undergo DRB checks.
+Members are also required to undergo DBS checks.
 Members are normally appointed for a term of 4 years initially, and this is renewable.
-Attendance is recorded and reviewed against a PI of 80%.
+Attendance is recorded and reviewed against a PI of 90%.
 Contribution outside formal meetings is also valued.
 As well as monitoring the College’s performance the Corporation also undertakes an annual review of its own effectiveness and takes action to ensure continuous improvement.

 Instrument and articles of government for FE colleges